Let's start with good news, as a first timer or a beginner it's easier to find yourself a snowboard.

 If you know your height, weight, boot-size and riding style / desired use for the snowboard, you have all the data you need to choose a snowboard.

 You may just choose a board type based on your riding style and trust on the brands to deliver, most brands do a good job in letting you know what their boards are good for (this will do it for any begginer and may do it for more experienced snowboarders too).

 But you only truly know after trying, a board may be awesome at what it was made for and still fell wrong under your feet.
 If you want to take the power in your hands and decide by yourself which specifications does a board need to excel under the conditions you want her to, check out Board > Specs. to learn about each specification/technology and which one of them you want in your board (or which one of them you would like to try out and get to know better, try them onyour friends boards, rentals, try-outs...)

 That will take you from your data to the snowboard you REALLY want, as fast as possible.
 We make your choice easier by making it painless to figure out and to find what you should be trying-out in the first place.
 Then the more you know the less you need to try out.
-So go ahead to the "board" tab and find the right size, flex, shape, profile and more.
-Get your quest started.
+So go ahead to "Board" tab and get your quest started.